yogeshchanekar/Microservice_SpringBoot/README.md

 Netflix Ribbon is the client-side Inter-Process Communication (IPC) library.
 It provides the client-side balancing algorithm.
 It uses a Round Robin Load Balancing:

 Load balancing

 Fault tolerance

 Multiple protocols(HTTP, TCP, UDP)

 Caching and Batching

 6. Zipkin Distributed Server
 Zipkin is an open-source project m project.
 That provides a mechanism for sending, receiving, and visualization traces.

 One thing you need to be focused on that is port number.

-Application                         Port

-Spring Cloud Config Server	        8888
+Spring Cloud Config Server:  8888
-Netflix Eureka Naming Server	      8761
+Netflix Eureka Naming Server: 8761
-Netflix Zuul API gateway Server	    8765
+Netflix Zuul API gateway Server:8765
-Zipkin distributed Tracing Server	  9411
+Zipkin distributed Tracing Server:	9411